 Critical Reasoning: Meaning, Reasoning Questions with Answers, Tricks

 Critical reasoning is a method of systematically identifying, analysing, and solving problems.
-Critical reasoning is one of the most important and common topics in many Government exams like SSC, Railway, Insurance, Defence and Banking, CUET, IPMAT and other competitive exams.
-Questions from critical reasoning are asked to check the candidate's problem-solving skills.
+Critical reasoning is one of the most important and common topics in many Government exams and entrance exams such as SSC, Railway, Insurance, Defence and Banking, CUET, IPMAT, CAT, XAT, MAT, JIPMAT, GMAT, KMAT, TANCET, UPESMET etc. Questions from critical reasoning are asked to check the candidate's problem-solving skills.
+In this article we will cover types of critical reasoning, critical reasoning topics, GMAT critical reasoning questions, critical reasoning CAT questions etc.

 Approach to Solve the Questions Based on Critical Reasoning